-Welcome to the New Body Plan complete guide to weight training equipment!
+Add serious muscle size and strength with the New Body Plan complete guide to weight training

 This guide is your complete overview of the most important weight-training equipment that are the foundations of all good fat-loss and muscle-building training programmes, such as New Body Plan.